aws-amplify/amplify-cli/amplifycli_react_tutorial.md

 # Add GraphQL backend

-Now that your application is setup, the final piece is to add a backend API with data that can be peristed in a database.
+Now that your application is setup, it's time to add a backend API with data that can be persisted in a database.
 The Amplify CLI comes with a **GraphQL Transformer** that converts annotated GraphQL schema files into the appropriate CloudFormation based on your data requirements.
 This includes options such as:
 - `@model` for storing types in Amazon DynamoDB
 - `@auth` to define different authorization strategies
 - `@connection` for specifying relationships between `@model` object types